ThePankar/Gestion-conges/README.md

-# Gestion-conges
+Leave-Management

 Free leave manager via Google Sheets.
 Track vacation/RTT, interactive calendar, and smart optimization of long weekends.
 Web App installable on mobile.

-📅 Gestionnaire de Congés & RTT
-Application web gratuite et open-source pour gérer ses congés, RTT et optimiser ses ponts via Google Sheets.

-Aperçu de l'application(Conseil : Remplace ce lien par une capture d'écran réelle de ton application hébergée sur un site d'image comme Imgur)

-✨ Fonctionnalités
-📊 Tableau de bord visuel : Suivi en temps réel des soldes CP et RTT avec des graphiques circulaires (Donuts).

-🗓️ Calendrier interactif : Vue mensuelle et annuelle avec affichage des jours fériés, weekends et congés posés.

-🚀 Optimisation intelligente :
-Détection automatique des "Ponts" (ex: férié un jeudi -> poser le vendredi).
-Calcul des meilleures périodes pour poser N jours et maximiser le temps de repos.

-⚡ Ultra Rapide : Les calculs d'optimisation se font localement dans le navigateur (pas de temps de chargement).

-📱 Mode Application (PWA) : Installe-le sur ton smartphone (iOS/Android) pour l'utiliser comme une vraie appli hors-ligne.

-🔒 100% Privé : Toutes les données sont stockées dans ton propre Google Drive (Google Sheets).
-Aucun serveur externe.

-🛠️ Technologies utilisées
-Backend : Google Apps Script (serveur gratuit intégré à Google).
-Base de données : Google Sheets.
-Frontend : HTML5, CSS3 (Vanilla), JavaScript (ES6).
-Graphiques : SVG natif (pas de librairie lourde).

-🚀 Installation (Guide détaillé)
-Comme l'application utilise ton Google Drive comme base de données, tu dois en créer une copie pour toi.

-Étape 1 : Préparer le Google Sheet
-Va sur Google Sheets et crée un nouveau tableau vide.
-Nomme-le Gestion Congés (ou comme tu préfères).

-Étape 2 : Ouvrir l'éditeur de script
-Dans ton tableau, va dans le menu Extensions > Apps Script.
-Un nouvel onglet s'ouvre.
-C'est l'éditeur de code.

-Étape 3 : Copier le code
-Dans l'éditeur, tu verras un fichier nommé Code.gs.
-Remplace tout son contenu par le code du fichier Code.gs présent dans ce dépôt GitHub.
-Clique sur le + (à gauche, près de "Fichiers") > HTML.
-Nomme le fichier Index (sans le .html).
-Remplace tout le contenu de ce fichier par le code du fichier Index.html présent dans ce dépôt.

-Étape 4 : Déployer l'application
-Dans l'éditeur Apps Script, clique sur Déployer (en haut à droite) > Nouveau déploiement.
-Clique sur l'icône ⚙️ > Application Web.
-Description : Version 1.
-Exécuter en tant que : Moi.
-Qui a accès : Tout le monde (si tu veux y accéder depuis n'importe où) ou Moi uniquement.
-Clique sur Déployer.

-Étape 5 : Autoriser l'accès
-Google va te demander d'autoriser le script.
-Clique sur "Autoriser".
-Si Google te dit que l'application n'est pas vérifiée (c'est normal, c'est ton propre code), clique sur Avancé > Accéder à Gestion Congés (non sécurisé) > Autoriser.

-Étape 6 : C'est prêt !
-Tu obtiendras une URL.
-Copie-la et ouvre-la dans ton navigateur.
-L'application va initialiser les feuilles automatiquement.

-📱 Installation sur Smartphone
-Pour utiliser l'appli comme une vraie application native :

-Ouvre l'URL de ton application sur ton téléphone.
-Sur iPhone (Safari) : Appuie sur le bouton Partager > "Sur l'écran d'accueil".

-Sur Android (Chrome) : Appuie sur le menu (3 points) > "Ajouter à l'écran d'accueil".

-⚙️ Configuration
-Tu peux ajuster les constantes dans le fichier Code.gs :

-const CONFIG = {  ANNEE_BASE_CP: 25, // Nombre de CP de base par an  FORFAIT_JOURS: 218 // Nombre de jours travaillés dans l'année};
+📅 Leave & RTT ManagerFree and open-source web application to manage leave, RTT, and optimize long weekends via Google Sheets.

+Application Preview (Tip: Replace this link with a real screenshot of your application hosted on an image site like Imgur)

+✨ Features📊 Visual Dashboard: Real-time tracking of Paid Leave (CP) and RTT balances with donut charts.

+🗓️ Interactive Calendar: Monthly and yearly views with display of public holidays, weekends, and taken leave.

+🚀 Smart Optimization:Automatic "Bridge Day" detection (e.g., if a holiday is on a Thursday -> suggest taking Friday off).Calculation of the best periods to take N days off and maximize rest time.

+⚡ Ultra Fast: Optimization calculations are done locally in the browser (no loading time).

+📱 App Mode (PWA): Install it on your smartphone (iOS/Android) to use it like a real offline app.

+🔒 100% Private: All data is stored in your own Google Drive (Google Sheets).
+No external server.

+🛠️ Technologies UsedBackend: Google Apps Script (free server integrated with Google).Database: Google Sheets.Frontend: HTML5, CSS3 (Vanilla), JavaScript (ES6).Charts: Native SVG (no heavy libraries).

+🚀 Installation (Detailed Guide)Since the application uses your Google Drive as a database, you need to create a copy for yourself.

+Step 1: Prepare the Google SheetGo to Google Sheets and create a new empty spreadsheet.Name it "Leave Management" (or whatever you prefer).

+Step 2: Open the Script EditorIn your spreadsheet, go to Extensions > Apps Script.A new tab will open.
+This is the code editor.

+Step 3: Copy the CodeIn the editor, you will see a file named Code.gs.
+Replace all its content with the code from the Code.gs file in this GitHub repository.Click the + (on the left, near "Files") > HTML.
+Name the file Index (without the .html).Replace all the content of this file with the code from the Index.html file in this repository.

+Step 4: Deploy the ApplicationIn the Apps Script editor, click Deploy (top right) > New deployment.Click the ⚙️ icon > Web app.Description: Version 1.Execute as: Me.Who has access: Anyone (if you want to access it from anywhere) or Me only.Click Deploy.

+Step 5: Authorize AccessGoogle will ask you to authorize the script.Click "Authorize".If Google tells you the app is unverified (this is normal, it's your own code), click Advanced > Go to Leave Management (unsafe) > Authorize.

+Step 6: Ready to Go!You will get a URL.
+Copy it and open it in your browser.
+The application will initialize the sheets automatically.

+📱 Smartphone InstallationTo use the app like a real native application:

+Open your application URL on your phone.On iPhone (Safari): Press the Share button > "Add to Home Screen".

+On Android (Chrome): Press the menu (3 dots) > "Add to Home Screen".

+⚙️ ConfigurationYou can adjust constants in the Code.gs file:

+const CONFIG = { ANNEE_BASE_CP: 25, // Base number of paid leave days per year FORFAIT_JOURS: 218 // Number of working days in the year};